J2PCastro/devops-23-24-PSM-1231836/ca3/part1/README.md

 After running this command the project wil start its build process, and then it will start the application.
 The user can access the application by opening a web browser on the host machine and navigating to `http://<vm-ip>:8080`.
-Note here that the IP address may vary depending on the configuration of the host-only network adapter.
+Note here that the IP address may vary depending on the IP used in the `01-netcfg.yaml` file configuration.

 ### Gradle_Basic_Demo Project